barncastle/BitsKit/README.md

 ## Usage

 ### BitPrimitives
-BitPrimitives is the workhorse of the library containing all of the read and write logic.
+`BitsKit.Primitives.BitPrimitives` is the workhorse of the library containing all of the read and write logic.
 This class is the bit equivalent of `System.Buffers.Binary.BinaryPrimitives` and contains a MSB and LSB read and write method for each of the below integral types:
 ```
 sbyte, byte, short, ushort, int, uint, long, ulong, nint, nuint
 ```